 Furthermore, research highlights that different public policies might also promote civic capital.
-Algan, Cahuc and Shleifer (2013) show that countries where teaching practices encourage more student participation are countries with higher levels of generalised trust, and the authors suggest this might be a causal relationship since even within schools, students that have more classes involving higher student participation are students with higher beliefs in cooperation - despite the fact that the authors cannot state to which extent this result is driven by teachers targeting teaching practices at more cooperative groups of students.
-The idea that education is at the root of the process of identity formation has also been empirically examined by Aspachs-Bracon et al. (2009) and Clots-Figueras and Masella (forthcoming).
-These authors exploit a policy reform in Catalonia, where the education system became bilingual in 1983, and find that the compulsory language policy had strong effects on identity: individuals exposed for a longer period to teaching in Catalan express stronger Catalan feelings.
-Cantoni et al. (2013) show that a change in the Chinese curriculum towards market ideology had a significant impact on students' expressed preferences in this respect.
+Algan, Cahuc and Shleifer (2013) show that countries where teaching practices encourage more student participation are countries with higher levels of generalised trust, and the authors suggest this might be a causal relationship since even within schools, students that have more classes involving higher student participation are students with higher beliefs in cooperation -

-&lt;sup>27 The same CDD project is also evaluated in Crost, Felter and Johnston (2013).
+&lt;sup>28 The same CDD project is also evaluated in Crost, Felter and Johnston (2013).